apostrophecms/docs/docs/tutorials/adding-extensions.md

 The primary take-away from this file is how filters are added and modified in the piece pages.
 Within the `options` object three of the four custom filters are added to the page.
 This allows filtering of the pieces that are included in the `data.pieces` object that is delivered to the index page through adding query parameters to the page URL.

 Within the `extendMethods()` configuration object there are two core methods being extended.
-Again, as was covered in the "Pieces" tutorial, the method being extended should take `_super` and any arguments that were passed to the original method.
+Again, as was covered in the [Creating Pieces](/tutorials/pieces.html) tutorial, the method being extended should take `_super` and any arguments that were passed to the original method.
 In this case we are modifying the query object that is being passed to the filters of either the index page for the `indexQuery()` method, or the individual piece show pages with the `showQuery()` method.
 In both cases, we override the value of the `future` key in order to exclude an unpublished blog pieces.
 This same `extendMethods()` function can be used at project-level to change the value of `future` to `null` or `true`.
 For example, you could check the users permissions, like was performed in the main piece `index.js` field, and allow users who can edit the piece type to see unpublished articles.

 #### The `index.html` and `show.html` files

-These two markup files are fairly standard for piece-page-types and for more in-depth explanations you can look at the "Pieces" tutorial in this series.
+These two markup files are fairly standard for piece-page-types and for more in-depth explanations you can look at the [Creating Pieces](/tutorials/pieces.html) tutorial.
 Both templates extend the `@apostrophecms/template/views/outerLayout.html` file.
 The `index.js` file imports the `macros.html` file from the `@apostrophecms/pager` module in order to paginate the pieces.
 Within the `index.js` file there is a loop, `{% for piece in data.pieces %}` to step through all the pieces.
 Since the filters change the `data.pieces` object, no changes have to be made in order for the content to be filterable.
 The `show.html` page is also quite standard, simply displaying the data passed through the `data.piece` object.

 #### The `filters.html` file